therealsphinx/support.balsamiq.com/content/installation/crash.md

 Update Adobe Air from [http://get.adobe.com/air](http://get.adobe.com/air/)

-_(We bundle a version of Adobe Air with Mockups 3 for Desktop on the Mac, so updating Air isn't necessary)_
+_(We bundle a version of Adobe Air with Mockups 3 for Desktop on the Mac, so updating Air isn't necessary.)_

 ---